lyft/xiblint/README.md

 The `xiblint` script will test .xib and .storyboard files for compliance with best practices and team policies.

-The error message contain the location within the XML files, and if possible, the Object ID of the relevant object.
-The Object ID can be used in conjunction with Xcode's Find in Workspace feature to jump to the problematic object or view in the .xib or .storyboard file.
+The linter messages contain the position within the XML files, and if applicable, an Object ID which can be used in conjunction with Xcode's Find in Workspace to jump to the problematic object in the .xib or .storyboard file.

 ## Rules

 - accessibility_format

   Checks for incorrect use of Lyft extensions `accessibilityFormat` and `accessibilitySources`.

-- automation_identifiers

-  Makes sure that interactive views have accessibility identifiers, to support testing through UI Automation.

 - accessibility_labels_for_image_buttons